Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/microscopes/index.md

 - LIC Microscopes

 ### LUMC
-- LUMC Light Microscopy Facility
+**LUMC Light Microscopy Facility**
-Microscopes at LUMC are also available for university employees, but usage is charged by a hour tarif.
-For questions reach out to lightmicroscopy@lumc.nl .
+Microscopes at LUMC are also available for university employees, but usage is charged via an hour tariff.
+For questions you can reach out to `lightmicroscopy@lumc.nl` .
 Here you can find an [overview of microscopes and filters](https://ccb.lumc.nl/upload/files/overzicht_microscopen_filtercubes_updateJul2025_web.pdf){:target="_blank"}.

 ## Choosing a Microscope